Skip to content

 A node that runs the tools called in the last AIMessage.

-It can be used either in StateGraph with a "messages" key or in MessageGraph.
+It can be used either in StateGraph with a "messages" state key (or a custom key passed via ToolNode's 'messages_key').
 If multiple tool calls are requested, they will be run in parallel.
 The output will be a list of ToolMessages, one for each tool call.

 The ToolNode is roughly analogous to: